Hong Kong Tramways

 Hong Kong's tram system is one of the earliest forms of public transport in the metropolis, having opened in 1904 under British rule.
 It has used electric trams since its inauguration, and has never used horse or steam power.
 It owns the world's largest operational double-decker tram fleet, and is a very rare example of a tram system that uses them exclusively.
-In addition to being used by commuters, the system is popular with tourists, and is one of the most environmentally friendly ways of travelling in the city.
+In addition to being used by commuters, the system is popular with tourists, and is one of the most environmentally friendly and cheapest ways of travelling in the city.

 History

-Timeline

-1881: Tramway system proposed for Hong Kong.

-1882: The Hong Kong Government published the Professional Tramways Ordinance.
-However, the focus was on the Peak Tram, which was of more interest to the government and business interests that largely resided on Victoria Peak.
-As a result, there was little interest in developing the tram network along Hong Kong Island, so the policy was deferred.
+In 1881, Hon.
+F. Bulkeley Johnson, with the support of Ng Choy, proposed a Bill for the construction of a tramway system in Hong Kong.
+The following year, the Hong Kong Government published the preliminary Tramways Ordinance, which included six tramlines.
+However, the focus was primarily on the Peak Tram, which was of greater interest to the government and business interests residing on Victoria Peak, leading to the neglect of the tram proposal along Hong Kong Island.

-1883–1888: There was an increase in the population between 1883 and 1888, from 173,475 to 215,800.
-The government hoped the tram system would give quick access to all areas of Victoria and reduce dependence on the chair coolies.
+Between 1883 and 1888, the population of Hong Kong increased from 173,475 to 215,800.
+The government hoped that the tram system would provide quick access to all areas of Victoria and reduce dependence on chair coolies.
+The Bill underwent several readings and was finally passed on May 23, 1902, as the Tramways Ordinance (No. 10 of 1902).

-1901: The government started to revise its tramway policy.
-Tramway system proposal accepted by the government.

-1902: Hong Kong Tramway Electric Company Limited founded in London.
-Name changed to Electric Traction Company of Hong Kong Limited.

-1903: Construction of a single-track system began from Kennedy Town to Causeway Bay; it was later extended to Shau Kei Wan.